isomerpages/ogp-poe-casey/_best-practices-and-tips/Tips for Businesses/Employee Training & Awareness.md

 <p>Make sure security patches and OS updates are followed.</p>
 </li>
 </ul>
-<p>A device management and monitoring solution, such as <a href="https://preyproject.com/features/device-management" rel="noopener noreferrer nofollow" target="_blank"><u>our Multi-OS Device Remote Management</u></a> can
+<p>A device management and monitoring solution can help mitigate risk by
-help mitigate risk by automating the push updates and tracking the device’s status and its location at all times.
+automating the push updates and tracking the device’s status and its location at all times.
 But this should only serve as a backup, and end-user security best practices should rest with the employee.</p>
 <h4>6.
 Teach employees how to spot suspicious activity</h4>
 <p><strong>Improve your employees' eyes in spotting suspicious activities to enhance their cybersecurity awareness by teaching them to watch for the following signs:</strong>
 </p>